cointobanks/lifetioncoin-docs/_includes/devdoc/ref_p2p_networking.md

 {% autocrossref %}

-*Added in protocol version 70209 of Dash Core as described by BIP152*
+*Added in protocol version 70209 of Lifetioncoin Core as described by BIP152*

 The `blocktxn` message sends requested block transactions to a node which previously requested them with a `getblocktxn` message.
 It is defined as a message